material-components/material-components-web/packages/mdc-notched-outline/README.md

 `getWidth() => number` | Returns the width of the outline element.
 `getHeight() => number` | Returns the height of the outline element.
 `setOutlinePathAttr(value: string) => void` | Sets the "d" attribute of the outline element's SVG path.
-`getIdleOutlineStyleValue(propertyName: string) => string` | Returns the idle outline element's computed style value of the given css property `propertyName`.
+`getIdleOutlineStyleValue(propertyName: string) => string` | Returns the idle outline element's computed style value of a given css `propertyName`.

 ### `MDCNotchedOutlineFoundation`

 Method Signature | Description
 --- | ---
-`updateSvgPath(labelWidth: number, isRtl: boolean) => void` | Updates the SVG path of the focus outline element based on the given the width of the label element and the RTL context.
+`updateSvgPath(labelWidth: number, isRtl: boolean) => void` | Updates the SVG path of the focus outline element based on the given width of the label element and the RTL context.